 Step 14: Next cut a small circle out of felt or scrap fabric and hot-glue it on the top of the pumpkin.

 Step 15: Now for the stem!
 Roll a piece of felt or scrap fabric up and use hot glue to close it.
 Adjust the stem to your liking.

 Step 16: Hot glue the stem on top of the pumpkin and enjoy your new Autumn decoration!

 Be sure to make extras for family and friends!
-Tuck these sweet gourds into a gift basket with hot cider mix, a mug and a loaf of pumpkin bread.
-If this craft left you inspired, visit our DIY blog for dozens of free tutorials.
-If you prefer guided instruction and connecting with other crafters, check out our Virtual Party options!
+Tuck these sweet gourds into a gift basket with hot cider mix, a mug, and a loaf of pumpkin bread.
+If this craft left you inspired, browse our blog for many more DIY home crafting tutorials!